 The survey is done, the data is in – now what?
 That’s where most organizations drop the ball.
 Collecting feedback is only half the battle; communicating and acting on it is where the real engagement begins.

-Next, celebrate the positives.
-Did employees feel supported by managers?
+Then, celebrate the positives.
+Ask yourselves did employees feel supported by managers?
 Love your new remote work policy?
-Shout it from the mountaintops-or at least on the company intranet.
+Shout it from the mountaintops – or at least on the company intranet.
 Recognizing the wins shows your team you value their input and want to build on the good stuff.

 Of course, you can’t ignore the challenges.
-Be transparent about areas needing work, but approach them constructively.
+Be open and transparent about areas that need to be worked on, but approach them constructively.
 For example: “Many of you shared that communication between departments could be better.
 Here’s how we plan to improve it…” Transparency builds trust, even when the news isn’t perfect.

 Finally, share your follow-up actions.
 What’s the plan to tackle the issues raised?
 Break it down into clear, actionable steps and assign accountability.
 Use tools like Chanty to communicate these updates and keep everyone in the loop.

 The survey results are in – but the work doesn’t stop there.
-Effective post-survey communication is critical to turning feedback into meaningful actions.
+When feedback is communicated with clarity and purpose, it transforms into meaningful action – building a stronger organization and a more engaged team.

 Key Takeaways: